Kevin Pietersen: Success in South Africa

 Despite press speculation, Pietersen was not picked for the Tests against Bangladesh—his early season form being dogged by a foot injury—but with his county form improving, he was selected for the Twenty20 match against Australia at Southampton, making 34 from 18 balls and taking three catches as England won by 100 runs.
 He was awarded 'man of the match'.

 In the triangular ODI series against Australia and Bangladesh, Pietersen did not get to bat in the first match at The Oval as England won by 10 wickets, but scored 91 off 65 balls in the match in Bristol against Australia.
 In the remainder of the triangular series, Pietersen scored quickly, although without other half-centuries.
 In the final of the NatWest Series, he only made 6 as he finished the seven-match series with a total of 278 runs at an average of 46.33.
-Pietersen's performances sparked speculation over whether he would be brought into the Test side for The Ashes later in the summer.
+Pietersen's performances sparked speculation over whether he would be brought into the Test team for The Ashes later in the summer.
 Later in July, Pietersen played in all three matches of the (ODI) NatWest Challenge against Australia.
 In the final match he was the top scorer for England with 74 runs; however, he was forced off the field in the third over of Australia's reply with a groin injury.

 2005 Ashes triumph

 Pietersen warming up in the nets at Lord's in September 2005.

 Speculation over when Pietersen would play for the Test team was ended in July with the announcement by the England chairman of selectors, David Graveney, that Pietersen had been selected ahead of Graham Thorpe.
-He made his debut in the first Ashes Test at Lord's, becoming the 626th player to play for the national side.
+He made his debut in the first Ashes Test at Lord's, becoming the 626th player to play for the national team.
 He came into bat at 18–3 and he made 57 on debut in his first innings.
 In the second innings, he similarly came in after a batting collapse and finished making a second half-century and finished the innings on 64 not out, becoming only the fourth player to top score in both innings on debut for England, the eighth England player to score a half-century in each innings on his debut, and the third cricketer to do so at Lord's.
 England were thrashed by 239 runs before moving onto Edgbaston where he came in a more comfortable position scoring 71 in the first innings.
 He had a good partnership with Andrew Flintoff where the pair put on 103 very quickly.
 He made 20 in the second innings coming in at 31–4.
 He was involved in two controversial decisions: he gloved his first ball from Brett Lee, but the umpire turned down the appeal, and he was later given out to a ball from Shane Warne that hit his pad then elbow before being caught by Adam Gilchrist.
 England won the match by two runs.